philpem/novastor/README.md

 Tools to decompress ancient NovaStor NovaBack / NovaBackup tape backups

-Tested with backups from NovaBack 4, other versions may work.
+Tested with backups from NovaBack 4.
+Backups from other versions may also work but are untested.

 If this helps you, please let me know: philpem@gmail.com